iMMAP/rh/documentation/bestpractices.md

   - Aim for high test coverage to ensure the correctness and stability of your code.
   - Use tools like Flake8, pylint, or mypy for static code analysis and to enforce coding standards.

+### **GIT**

+  - Use descriptive branch names: Choose meaningful and descriptive names for branches that indicate the purpose or feature being worked on.
+For example, use names like "feature/authentication" or "bugfix/user-registration" instead of generic names like "branch1" or "dev_branch."
+  - Create feature branches: Each new feature or task should have its own dedicated branch.
+This allows for isolated development, easy collaboration, and the ability to track changes related to specific features.
+  - Keep the main branch stable: The main branch (often called "master" or "main") should always contain stable and production-ready code.
+Avoid pushing incomplete or experimental code directly to the main branch.
+  - Merge branches with pull requests: When merging code from a feature branch to the main branch, use pull requests (or merge requests) for code reviews.
+This helps ensure that changes are reviewed by other team members before merging them into the main branch.
+  - Delete merged branches: Once a branch has been merged into the main branch or is no longer needed, delete it to keep the repository clean and avoid clutter.